HackYourFuture-CPH/hyf-serverless-course/week3/homework.md

 - package.json
 - template.yml
 ```

-(you should be familiar with package.json and the .js files.
-You can also find more information on the template.yml at ...)

 Someone has been commenting out lines by accident, making our lambda broken.
 Remove all comments across the files, and note down the values which was broken in our `assignments.md` found [here](https://github.com/HackYourFuture-CPH/hyf-serverless-course/blob/main/week3/materials/homework-cron-lambda/assignments.md]).